 The Hearing Officer Settlement Conference (formerly the Evaluative Conciliation Conference), is the newest service offered by ODR.
 Due process hearings are an important procedural safeguard for parents; however, most special education disputes settle without the need for a fully-adjudicated due process hearing.
-Many of these cases benefit from the assistance of someone knowledgeable and impartial to offer an informed opinion toward reaching agreement.
+Many of these cases benefit from the assistance of someone knowledgeable and impartial 7/6/2019 Page 3 of 64

+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) to offer an informed opinion toward reaching agreement.
 This is the basic concept of the Hearing Officer Settlement Conference.
 Beginning in 2015-16, in addition to the presiding hearing officer, the ODR assigned a Settlement Conference Hearing Officer to every due process case.

 The Special Education ConsultLine is a toll-free information helpline for parents and advocates who have questions or concerns about special education for school-age children.
 ConsultLine is staffed by specialists that provide information about special education and regulatory requirements.
 ConsultLine specialists may be reached by voice or text telephone devices for the deaf (TTY).
-Interpreter 1/25/2020 services are available for non-English speaking callers.
-In FFY 2016, ConsultLine provided service to over 3,000 constituents.
+Interpreter services are available for non-English speaking callers.
+In FFY 2017, ConsultLine provided service to over 2,850 constituents.